dynamiquet/Project-SAND/README.md

     - This addition was included as an option in our navigation bar present in all pages of our project.
 2. Usability Issue: Assumption of Fine motor skills to click all disaster checkboxes
     - Previously, if users wanted to view the disaster risk ratings for all available disasters, they had to click every disaster checkbox to do so.
 With more than 15 disasters and small checkboxes, the task depended heavily on user motor skills
     - To address the issue, we included a "Check All Disasters!" checkbox to avoid unecessary time effort into checking all available disasters.
-With one click, all disasters would be checked.
+With one click, all disasters would be checked in the homepage.
     - To avoid having users uncheck all disasters if they changed their minds, we also included the functionality to uncheck all disasters of the "Check All Disasters!" checkbox is unchecked.

 ---